Petros-Polychronis/Personalized-Marketing/README.md

 We see that the causal forests model performs well a lot of th time

-### Shap Values and treatment effects distribution
+### Shap Values

+We can get some insights into how the different features contribute to the predicted treatment effects.
+Below, we look at the estimated contribution of the most important (as judged by the shap algorithm) features from the S-Learner.

 ![shap](figures/shap_s_learner.png)